WORKING IN THE TRADES: HVAC LICENSING

 Con:

-• Job postings receive hundreds of applicants.
-It may be difficult to get your application noticed.
+Job postings receive hundreds of applicants, making it difficult to get your application noticed

 Vocational/trade schools

-Finding a job through your trade school is another way of securing your a HVAC technician job.
-Many of the teachers involved with the curriculum were once HVAC professionals themselves and may have extensive networks that can help you land your next interview.
+Finding a job through your trade school is another way of securing an HVAC technician job.
+Many of the teachers involved with the curriculum were once HVAC professionals themselves.
+They may have extensive networks that can help you land your next interview.

 Pro:

-• Teachers are more likely to recommend available positions to their students.
-Plus, employers like referrals.
+Teachers are more likely to recommend available positions to their students, and employers like referrals

 Con:

-• Your job search is limited to your teachers’ networks.
-They may not have relationships with new employers in the industry.
+Your job search is limited to your teachers’ networks, and they may not know new employers in the industry

 Your personal network